best-practice-and-impact/gptables/docs/source/index.rst

 1. You map your data to the elements of a :class:`~.core.gptable.GPTable`.

-2. You can define the format of each elements with a custom :class:`~.core.theme.Theme`, or simply use the default - gptheme.
+2. You can define the format of each element with a custom :class:`~.core.theme.Theme`, or simply use the default - gptheme.

 3. You :func:`~.core.api.write_workbook` to win.